deponian/vim.config/.plugins/nvim-lspconfig/doc/configs.md

 1. Install a Rust toolchain: https://rustup.rs
 2. Clone the repo
-3. Run `cargo build --release --bin lang-srv`
+3. Run `cargo build --release --bin millet-ls`
-4. Move `target/release/lang-srv` to somewhere on your $PATH as `millet`
+4. Move `target/release/millet-ls` to somewhere on your $PATH as `millet`

 Snippet to enable the language server:
 ```lua